Iteo/audoma/docs/usage.rst

     | If you are using collectors it is important to remember,
     | that your action method should accept additional kwarg `collect_serializer`
-    | which will be validated collector instance.
+    | which will be a validated collector instance.

 results
 """""""""